gasRU76/python-send-email/README.md

 docker run -t python-send-email --help
 ```

-Thank you, for your comments and supports.
+Thankы, for your comments and support.
 It is very important for me. :hugs: